 Partner designers and friends, we make jewelry, art and dabble in antiques!
 There isn't a craft we aren't willing to try.
 We love learning and creating and passing these skills on to others.

+I love cranberries!
+It's too bad we only really think about them during Thanksgiving and Christmas.
+I don't know about your area, but we can only get them fresh this time of year, too.
+Here are two recipes using fresh cranberries.
+So, get them while you can and try out these two tasty treats.
 Pour all ingredients into a blender.
 Fill with ice.
 Blend until smooth.
 You can add reserved sugar syrup (below) to sweeten to taste.
 Serves 4.
 Note: This recipe can be made ahead and stored in the freezer.
 Serve in a martini glass, garnish with a sugared cranberry and enjoy!

 Sugared Cranberries (from Cooking Light December 2003)